 This is my first week as interim Chief Executive at Money and Mental Health, after we waved the wonderful Helen Undy off on maternity leave last Friday.
 I’m absolutely thrilled to be stepping up to lead this dynamic charity after three and a half years running our research and policy work.

 Exciting times ahead

 I’m most excited about leading the team through the plans we have made for 2020.
-We have new research projects planned across all three of our goals, building on the ideas and experience of our 5000-person strong Research Community.
+We have new research projects planned across all three of our goals, building on the ideas and experience of our 5,000-person (as of April 2021) strong Research Community.
 We’ll be taking a detailed look at how income differs for people living with mental health problems, examining issues in the online economy around mental health, and working to make sure debt advice is accessible to people who need it.

 Beyond new research, we’ll also be finishing the pilot of our Mental Health Accessible Standards with Lloyds Bank, and looking for new essential services providers to work with.
 Through 2020, I’m hopeful this innovative programme will not just reward firms who are already offering services which meet the needs of customers living with mental health problems, but also challenge them to go further to support customers who are struggling.
 Finally, our new programme of work engaging with financial services firms to tackle gambling related harm will also see us working in new ways to bring people together and identify best practice.